-The Department for Transport has announced that the route the ‘Lower Thames Crossing’ will take in Kent will be a bored tunnel east of Gravesend, and the 'Western Southern Link Road' to link this with the A2.
+In 2017 the Department for Transport announced that the route the ‘Lower Thames Crossing’ will take in Kent will be a bored tunnel east of Gravesend, and the 'Western Southern Link Road' to link this with the A2.
 Kent Wildlife Trust remains opposed to a crossing at this location (‘Option C’).

 The Trust remains opposed to a crossing at 'Location C', but recognises that a bored tunnel reduces impacts upon the internationally important habitats of the North Kent Marshes and Thames Estuary compared to the other crossing types.